POWERFUL WIZARDS, WARLOCKS AND SORCERERS WIELDING SUPERNATURAL STAFFS AND SPELLS HAVE CAPTIVATED OUR IMAGINATIONS FOR THOUSANDS OF YEARS.

-On my personal journey I have examined the lives of alchemists/wizards such as the 12th century Michael Scott (The wizard of the North), Sir Isaac Newton, John Dee (Queen Elizabeth I’s chief alchemist) and St Kentigern (prototype Merlin).
+On my personal journey I have examined the lives of alchemists/wizards such as the 12th century Michael Scott (The wizard of the North), Sir Isaac Newton, John Dee (Queen Elizabeth I’s chief alchemist).
 Having explored many alleged burial sites of wizard, shamans, priests and witches I have correlated an interesting collection of artefacts, but none so captivating as that which I discovered in my home county of Caithness in a field at the east end of Loch Watten.

 Over the years it has often fascinated me why the first edition of the Ordnance Survey 25″ map of Caithness (1871) depicts a dotted circle bearing the title Uaigh Mhurcha Riabhaich (ND 2454 5479).
-I always let this go, but one afternoon I took the time to translate the old Scot's words and discovered they mean: Murdo Rivach’s Grave.
+One afternoon I took the time to translate the old Scot's words and discovered they mean: Murdo Rivach’s Grave.
 In contemporary Gaelic Mhurcha Riabhaich’s name has been associated to this spot for over six hundred years and Caithness folk still tell the tale of this powerful wizard who was murdered, decapitated and buried in a circular grave.

 Who was Murdo Rivach?